icpipeline-framework/icpipeline-complete-beta/README.md

 ./installer.sh
 ```

-The installer will first verify some system requirements.
-After reviewing your screen output, press \<ENTER\> to proceed.

-To continue with a default, secure Private Network Mode, continue right here.
-Or, for a quicker, easier Public Network Mode installation, skip down to that heading.

-3).
-Here, we suggest taking time to review the installer's introduction, full disclosure, requirements verification, etc. -- there is plenty of useful onscreen information in the terminal window.
+Read through the introductory output, and take note of the system requirements to be sure your machine has the required tools onboard.
+You will additionally need a cycles wallet with ~8T cycles, since we're deploying your dedicated ICPM canister dapp as part of your installation.
+The installer will verify your wallet and cycles along with the other requirements.

+You should review your screen output -- the information is readable and useful.
 Pay particular attention to your AWS profile details, especially if you use multiple named profiles with the AWS CLI.
 The installer reads from your profile and displays the relevant parts for your confirmation.
-You'll need robust permissions in the AWS account (details below).
-Likewise, you'll want your Workers' container infrastructure to land in the right account, region, AZ, etc.  It works well with multi-account AWS setups.
-We do, so it's well-tested in that respect.
+You'll need robust permissions in the AWS account.
+Likewise, you'll want your Workers' container infrastructure to land in the right account, region, AZ, etc.

-4).
-At the next pause, press `<ENTER>` to accept the default *Secure Network Mode*.
+Then press `<ENTER>` to proceed.
-The installer will verify the remaining requirements on your system, printing its findings to screen.
-If it detects anything missing, it will tell you and offer guidance.
-Again, it's worth following along with your screen output.

-5).
-The installer next displays a lists the remaining options you'll be need to select.
-For the most part, these options pertain to the network architecture and security of your containerized Workers.
-Now is a good time to pause and review this list, as each choice will materially affect your outcome.
-If unsure about any of them, consult with a systems/network engineer on your team, or you can reach out to us at ICPipeline and we'll try to help.

-Enter your choices for these options as they appear, according to your preferences and requirements, using these brief notes as a guide (individual options are covered in further detail below).
+BTW the installer will prompt you if Docker isn't present *and* running.
+If not, you'll have a chance to start it before continuing.
+Do give it a moment to come all the way up.

-- ***Your GitHub auth token***
+3). ***Your GitHub auth token***
-You may or may not need to enter a GitHub token on this pass.
-If you plan to use this installation to deploy IC projects from your private GitHub repos, ICPipeline will need a token in order to fetch them.
+The first item you'll supply is a GitHub auth token.
+If you plan to use this installation to deploy IC projects from your private GitHub repos, ICPipeline will need a token in order to authenticate when fetching your code.
 Just follow the prompts to paste one in and confirm.
 Or, if deploying from public GitHub repos, just <ENTER> to skip.
 Note that the installer will take what you give it, we do not validate this particular input.
-So enter a valid token or nothing at all.
+So please provide either a valid token or nothing at all.

-- ***Enable/Disable Password Auth***
+4). ***Enable/Disable Password Auth***
-Here you choose whether to disable remote password authentication on your containerized Worker hosts.
-They run Ubuntu, and we are configuring the *icpipeline* system user on each Worker.
+Next up, you'll be asked whether to enable password authentication on your ICPipeline Workers.
+Each Worker is a Docker on an Ubuntu base, and there's an *icpipeline* system user on each Worker.
 Key-based authentication is always configured, so really this choice is whether to allow both login methods.
-Key-based auth is not inconvenient, and highly recommended.
-Password validation (if applicable) enforces only a six-character minimum length.
+Key-based auth is highly recommended.
+The installer generates a key pair, and the private key is placed conveniently in /resources  Password validation (if applicable) enforces only a six-character minimum length.

-- *Customized Worker Ingress Ports* (\<ENTER\> to skip)
+5). ***Customized Worker Ingress Ports*** (`<ENTER>` to skip)
-This allows you to enable remote access to your Workers on additional ports (other than default ports 22 [SSH] and 8080 [DFX's HTTP proxy port]).
+Next, you can enable remote access to your Workers on additional ports (other than the default ports used by the framework itself).
 This will vary depending on the requirements of your own IC project(s).
-Your project may well need to "talk" on ports other than the two defaults, and you should enter any such ports here.
+If your projects communicate on ports other than the defaults, this is where you can enter them.
 Bear in mind that the installer simply creates and configures an AWS security group here (tagged "ICPipeline Worker Security Group" in your AWS console).
 So direct adjustments are easy if the need should should arise.

+6). ***Private vs Public Network Mode***
+This one is the most significant choice you'll make during installation.
+You're telling it whether to host your containerized Workers in a private network or a public network -- basically, whether or not they'll have public IP addresses (and all that that implies).
+To be clear, your Workers are robustly networked in either case, each with its own out-facing, reachable network interface.
+This is just whether they're *publicly* addressed or not.
+Since this is "real world" installation that should be maximally secured, we're going with Private Network Mode.
+Type and enter `PRIVATE`.
+We'll add a VPN, so your privately-networked Workers will be fully reachable via SSH, browser etc.

+7). ***Would You Like a VPN With That?***
+Let's go ahead and add that VPN.
+Type/enter `VPN' here.
+The installer will leverage OpenVPN tools and AWS services to create an E2E VPN.
+The client config file will be ready to go in /resources/vpn-client-config where you can't miss it.
+No edits or fiddling necessary, just drop that into any OpenVPN-based client and your tunnel will nail right up, directly into your Worker network.

+8). ***Fargate vs. ECS/EC2 Container Instances***
+You can host your Worker Dockers on either Fargate (i.e. purely as-a-service), or in/on EC2 container instances.
+Operationally speaking, the primary distinctions are in terms of cost efficiencies.
+You should do the reading to determine what approach works best for you in the long run.
+For now we'll go with Fargate.
+Type and enter `FARGATE`.
+That's unless you preference for container instances, it works great either way.
+Note that if you do go with container instances, you'll need to consider stuff like containers-per-instance.
+In our default sizing (that's both instances and individual containers), it's basically two containers per instance.

-- ***Number of Workers***
+9). ***Number of Workers***
 Enter the number of ICPipeline Workers you'd like the installer to create.

-- ***Would You Like a VPN With That?***
-When the installer nears completion, it will ask whether it should create a VPN for remote access to your (private-networked) Workers.
-Type/enter `VPN` to have it build one.
+Again, reference the note above if using EC2 container instances.
+If you select more Workers than your instances will accommodate, nothing will break.
+But your Worker count may come up "short", since the instances can only hold what they can hold.

+10). ***Copy SSH Key***
+Lastly it will ask if you want to copy your Worker SSH key to the standard place in your home directory.
+Either way.
+It just asks before doing anything outside the project directly, with respect to your privacy.

+And that's it.
+The installer has what it needs to take it the rest of the way.
+It's worth following along.
+Your screen output is informative and explicit as it proceeds through the steps of your framework build.

+First it will create the necessary network scaffolding in AWS -- VPC, subnet(s), security groups, route tables, etc. -- to support your Workers.

+Then it `npm` builds and deploys your ICPM canister dapp to the Internet Computer.

+Next, it swings back to AWS and adds container infrastructure (on the previous network infra) for your Worker Dockers.
+It creates an ECS cluster, which is essentially the skeleton that your containers run on.
+Then it builds your Worker image from the Dockerfile (and setup script) in your Worker module, and pushes the finished image to your private ECR repository.
+Then it can run your Workers (however many you selected) from that image.
+As your containers spin up, they'll automatically register with your ICPM dapp (by canister ID, which is encoded into your image).
+By the time you get logged into ICPM, they'll already there, registered and ready take your task assignments from the ICPM dashboard.

-When the installer is finished, just copy/paste the URL for your new ICPM into a browser and follow the prompts.
+When the installer is finished it will display the URL for your new ICPM.
+Just paste that into a browser and follow the prompts.
+It will take you through changing the default passcode, which is required as the first order of business.

-By the time you've logged into ICPM, your Workers should be up, registered and visible in your ICPM console.
+By the time you logged into ICPM, your Workers will be up, registered and visible in your ICPM console.
 Use the wizard to quickly set up your first Environment and Project (a demo Project is supplied).
 Then you'll click "Deploy Now".
 In the time your Worker takes to clone/build/deploy your project, it will available in a browser -- subject, of course, to network connectivity.
 The ICPipeline Manager (ICPM) *README* explains browser access in conjunction with VPN and the ICPM access tools -- it is fairly straightforward and quite useable.

+If you haven't checked our "Getting Started" YouTube playlist, you may find it helpful to do that now.
+<a href="https://www.youtube.com/watch?v=DlOplFmLWSQ&list=PLUNN54d-q9QMRT441IdOEC0b6RXKJUqOe">ICPipeline: Getting Started on YouTube</a>

 For remote access to your Private Network Mode Workers, use the VPN and your Worker SSH key like so:

 - VPN: Your VPN client config file is located in `/resources/vpn-client-config`.
 Import the client config file (`icpipeline_vpn_client_config.ovpn`) into an OpenVPN-based client.
-The file is ready to go, the installer takes care of inserting the required client certificate.
+The file is ready to go.
+The installer has already inserted the required client certificate, so no editing or tweaking required.
 Once your AWS Client VPN Endpoint is fully up and available (you can verify/monitor in the AWS console), just click to connect.

-- SSH: While connected to the VPN, SSH into any Worker with the private key generated by the installer.
-Each Worker's IP private address is displayed in ICPM.
-Your ssh key is in /resources/worker-ssh-key, and also in your home folder (if you instructed the installer to copy it for you).
+- SSH: While connected to the VPN, SSH into any Worker using the private key generated by the installer.
+Each Worker's IP address is displayed in ICPM.
+Your SSH key is in /resources/worker-ssh-key, and (if you instructed the installer to copy it) it's also in your `~/.ssh` folder.
 For instance:
 ```
 ssh icpipeline@10.0.100.XX -i ~/.ssh/id_ed25519_icpipeline
 ```
-In certain cases, your SSH-over-VPN connection may additionally act as a reverse tunnel for port-forwarded browser connections...blahblahblah.
-ICPM has nice buttons and it's worked out to avoid causing you headaches.
+In certain cases, your SSH-over-VPN connection may additionally act as a reverse tunnel for port-forwarded browser connections ... blahblahblah.
+ICPM has nice buttons and it's worked out to be seamless without headaches for you.
 Consult the ICPM *README* for a fuller explanation.

+Here we basically revisit what's in the quick-start README just in case you haven't seen that.
+This covers the simpler path to a public-networked minimum friction installation.

 ### To Continue With a Quick/Easy Public Network Mode Installation:
 3).
 Select these options as the installer prompts you: